dalenewman/Transformalize/README.md

 Combining de-normalization, transformation, replication, and awesome-ness.

-### Update
+### !!!
+Update !!!

-This code-base is a mess.
-I am re-writing Transformalize with dependency injection in mind [here](https://github.com/dalenewman/Pipeline.Net).
-Pipeline.Net (aka Transformalize 2), is licensed nder Apache 2 instead of GPL3.
+This code-base has "expired" (so to speak).
+I am re-writing Transformalize with dependency injection in mind.
+I will publish the code here shortly.
+It will be licensed under Apache 2 instead of GPL3.

 ### Introduction